shchodro/serverless-workshop/README.md

 2\.
 Once you have created your account, login to the Twilio console and navigate to the Home icon on the left navigation pane.
 On the Home screen/console dashboard, scroll down to the **Phone Numbers** section and click "Phone Numbers".
 ![Manage Twilio Phone Number](/Images/Twilio-Step2.png)

 3\.
-On the Phone Numbers screen, click "Get Started" to assign a phone number to your account.
-Then click the red "Get your first Twilio phone number" button.
+On the Phone Numbers screen, click **Get Started** to assign a phone number to your account.
+Then click the red **Get your first Twilio phone number** button.
 We’re going to generate a 10-digit phone number in this lab, but a short-code would also work if preferred.
 This number should be enabled for voice and messaging by default.
-A popup will appear with your new phone number, if the proposed phone number supports messaging, click "Choose this number" and go to the next step.
+A popup will appear with your new phone number, click **Choose this number**.
 If the proposed phone number does not support messaging, click "Search for a different number", select your country and select the checkbox "SMS", then click "Search".
 Twilio propose a list of phone number, select "Choose number" for one of them.
 Then, type your address, click "Save and continue" and "Done".

-*These are US phone numbers.
-You can provision an international phone number if doing this workshop outside the U.S. Twilio terms and conditions and pricing applies.
-Please see their website for those details.*
+* **International Users** - These are US phone numbers that you are provisioning in Twilio.
+Currently this workshop only supports US phone numbers due to the necessary # formatting logic that has yet to be introduced into this workshop.

+If you have an international mobile device and are concerned about international text message fees, you can still do this lab.
+Simply configure a US phone number within Twilio and then use any free online text messaging website, such as Sendatext, to send a text message to your Twilio phone number.*

 4\.
 Once you’ve received a phone number, click the **Manage Numbers** button on the left navigation pane.
 Click on your phone number, which will take you to the properties page for that number.

 5\.
 Scroll to the bottom of the properties page, to the **Messaging** section.
 In the **Configure With** dropdown, select the **Webhooks/TwiML** option.
 Leave this page open for now and proceed to the next step.

 * The Twilio webhooks section allows you to integrate your phone number with third party services.
-In this case, you're going to configure your Twilio phone number to forward any messages sent to that number to your API Gateway endpoint with POST HTTP requests.
+In this case, you're going to configure your Twilio phone number to forward any messages it receives over to your API Gateway /zombie/twilio resource with POST requests.

 6\.
 Now you’ll retrieve your **/zombie/twilio** API endpoint from API Gateway and provide it to Twilio to hook up to AWS.
 Open the AWS Management console in a new tab, and navigate to API Gateway, as illustrated below.
 Be sure to leave the Twilio tab open as you’ll need it again to finish setup.
 ![API Gateway in Management Console](/Images/Twilio-Step6.png)

 7\.
-In the API Gateway console, select your API, **Zombie Workshop API Gateway**.
-On the left navigation tree, click **Stages**.
+In the API Gateway console, select your API.
+Then on the left navigation tree, under your API, click **Stages**.
 ![API Gateway Resources Page](/Images/Twilio-Step7.png)

 8\.
-With "Stages" selected, expand the "Zombie Workshop Stage" by clicking the blue arrow, and select the **POST** method for the **/zombie/twilio** resource.
-The **/zombie/twilio** resource is the endpoint that CloudFormation created specifically for SMS integration with Twilio.
+With "Stages" selected, expand the "ZombieWorkshopStage" by clicking the blue arrow.
+Once expanded, select the **POST** method for the **/zombie/twilio** resource.
+The **/zombie/twilio** resource is the endpoint that we automatically created for you in CloudFormation for SMS integration with twilio.com.
 You should see an **Invoke URL** displayed for your **/zombie/twilio** resource, as shown below.
 ![API Gateway Invoke URL](/Images/Twilio-Step8.png)

 9\.
 Copy the **Invoke URL** and return to the Twilio website.
 On the Twilio page that you left open, paste the Invoke URL from API Gateway into the text box next to the label **A message comes in**.
 Ensure that the request type is set to **HTTP POST**.
 This is illustrated below.